The 3 Steps You're Missing When Planning Anything—Including Sermon Prep

 • The unexpected cold that lays you flat for three days

-• The unexpected search for and resetting of lost internet passwords
+• The unexpected search for and resetting of forgotten internet passwords

 • The unexpected dead end for your sermon idea